abdelfattah-lab/nitro/README.md

 # Developer Information

 This section aims to document the motivation, architecture, and components of NITRO.
-Since NITRO is in an early stage,

 ## Simplified PyTorch Models
 NITRO is centered around `ov.convert_model` from PyTorch to OpenVINO IR form.
 Models provided by Hugging Face utilize booleans and NoneTypes frequently and, as a result, are not very friendly for OpenVINO conversion, and consequently model conversions with Optimum are prone to certain restrictions.
 As a result, we are re-engineering and simplifying popular model structures to support OpenVINO conversion.